faridcher/ml-course/README.md

 - [Course website](https://www.coursera.org/learn/machine-learning)
 - [The course wiki page](https://share.coursera.org/wiki/index.php/ML:Main)

-This repo provides the starter code to solve the assignment in R statistical software.
+This repo provides the starter code to solve the assignment in R statistical software; the completed assignments are available in the Solutions folder.

-The completed assignments are available too, but they will be removed them in future so feel free to fork.
+Do these steps to complete the assignments:
+1. View the lectures
+2. Read the instructions (pdf)

-To solve the assignments simply fill the parts of the code that is written `"YOUR CODE HERE"`.
+3. Use the **Starter** folder and fill the parts of the code that is written `"YOUR CODE HERE"`
+4. If you couldn't solve yourself, get help from the **Solutions** folder
+5. Submit

 ## Dependencies
 In order to produce similar results and plots to Octave/Matlab, you should install a few packages:

 - `rgl` package is used to produce the 3D scatter plots and surface plots in the exercises.

-- `lbfgsb3`: There are many optimization tasks within the assignments.
-Most of them were not large-scale optimization problem and they were optimized using built-in `optim` function of R. However to solve optimization problems in exercise 4 and exercise 8, I have used a slightly modified version of [lbfgsb3](https://cran.r-project.org/package=lbfgsb3) package.
-One should first install the package and then source the `lbfgsb3_.R`.
-The sourcing is done in the starter codes automatically. `fmincg` or `fminunc` optimization functions in Octave/Matlab take one function as input that computes cost and gradient simultaneously.
-However, cost and gradient functions MUST be supplied into `optim` or `lbfgsb3` functions in R individually.
-So I have separated the cost and gradient functions in the starter codes.

 - `SnowballC`: `portStemmer` function in this package has the same role of the `portStemmer.m`.